remoteintech/remote-jobs/company-profiles/casumo.md

 ## Company technologies

 Our technology stack is not set in stone, but this is what we are currently using:
-- JavaScript (Knockout, Durandal, Karma, Intern, Gulp, lodash)
+- JavaScript (KnockOutJS, Durandel, ReactJS, VueJS, Karma, RequireJS, Lodash, Moment, Greensock)
 - Sass
+- Swift
+- React Native
-- Java (Spring, Hibernate, Axon, Dropwizard)
+- Java
+- Kotlin
 - Python
+- Docker
-- Scala
+- Spring
-- Swift
+- Dropwizard
-- Bash
+- Jenkins
-- SQL
+- MySQL
 - RabbitMQ
+- CQRS - Axon Framework
+- Git

 ## Office Locations

-- Tal-Ibragg, Malta
+- Swieqi, Malta
+- Barcelona, Spain
+- Gibraltar

 ## How to apply